wmo-im/wis2box/docs/source/reference/auth.rst

     wis2box auth add-token --path collections/stations

 This will generate a random token that can be use to update the stations collection.
-Be sure to record the token now, there is no way to retrieve it once it is lost.

 Adding Access Control on topics
 -------------------------------